Anxiety

 • Being outside the home alone

-The individual actively avoids the situation, requires a companion or endures with intense fear or anxiety.
+The individual actively avoids the situation, requires a companion, or endures intense fear or anxiety.
 Untreated agoraphobia can become so serious that a person may be unable to leave the house.
-A person can only be diagnosed with agoraphobia if the fear is intensely upsetting, or if it significantly interferes with normal daily activities.
+A person can only be diagnosed with agoraphobia if the fear is intensely upsetting or if it significantly interferes with normal daily activities.

 This condition mostly happens to children or teens, who may worry about being away from their parents.
 Children with separation anxiety disorder may fear that their parents will be hurt in some way or not come back as promised.
-It happens a lot in preschoolers.
-But older children and adults who experience a stressful event may have separation anxiety disorder as well.
+It happens a lot in pre-schoolers.
+However, older children and adults who experience a stressful event may have a separation anxiety disorder as well.

 A person with social anxiety disorder has significant anxiety and discomfort about being embarrassed, humiliated, rejected or looked down on in social interactions.
 People with this disorder will try to avoid the situation or endure it with great anxiety.
 Common examples are extreme fear of public speaking, meeting new people or eating/drinking in public.
 The fear or anxiety causes problems with daily functioning and lasts at least six months.